 Traditions generally vary between clans.
 For example, the Kari have a coming of age trial that sets young Kari boys on the path to become young Kari men.
 These trials are difficult with some facing failure and even death.
 It is a closely guarded secret among Kari men what the trials entail, but it is overseen by the Osoma a most revered member of the Kari.
 If the Kari boy passes his trials successfully he is given his Heroska (bracelet) signifying he is a man of the Kari with a voice among his people.
 The youngest known Kari to pass his trials was Zen Kari at age nine.
 While the Cartosta tribe of the Zenaku was known for removing the eyes of those that developed the Zenaku precognitive abilities during historical days and modern days.
 In the future age, they no longer remove the eyes, but continue to blind the seer in the belief that it heightens all the senses including the sixth precognitive sense.

 Chosato is the most commonly spoken language and is considered the National Unified Language of Aslann.
 Foreign languages such as English are taught in some schools, though not all and make up only 3% of the spoken and written word.
 Each clan of the nation has its own language which they speak among their kin such as Corsog (Kari), Essh (Ishi), Nayta (Kensuku), Shanto (Shima), Oohsa (Yamada), Travita (Tylo), etc. While the story is primarily written in English all characters are speaking in their native clan tongues when among their own kin or the the Unified Language when among those not of their blood.
-Only with characters that speak English such as Kat and Ameya, would a native of Aslann speak English.
+Only with characters that speak English or Japanese such as Ameya, would a native of Aslann speak English.

 Hiko has plenty of bad habits that overshadow everything else.
 However, he does not have anything really quirky about him.
 He is kind of simple and straightforward type of guy.
 His grossest habit by far is the fact that he is a chain smoker and has been smoking since he was thirteen.
 When he was a kid, most of his hobbies centered around watching Scooby-Doo and fighting.
 His tendency for fisticuffs an early age might be considered weird.